Ireland says Merkel bank recap comments refer to Spain

-DUBLIN (Reuters) - Ireland scrambled on Friday to play down comments from German Chancellor Angela Merkel that banks could not be retrospectively recapitalized via the euro zone’s bailout fund, saying she was referring to Spanish lenders.
+DUBLIN, Oct 19 (Reuters) - Ireland scrambled on Friday to play down comments from German Chancellor Angela Merkel that banks could not be retrospectively recapitalised via the euro zone’s bailout fund, saying she was referring to Spanish lenders.

 Merkel raised the new hurdle after a two-day EU summit, appearing to dash hopes in Dublin and Madrid that they could remove some of the cost of past bank rescues that have pushed up already strained national debts.